 This dish appears in different varieties depending on the season and the region you’re visiting.
 Don’t forget to ask for a soba dish next time you visit a restaurant in Japan!

-Somen is the Japanese version of a prevalent kind of noodles across Asia.
+Somen is the Japanese version of a prevalent kind of noodle across Asia.
 Made out of wheat flour, it’s usually served cold.
 These skinny noodles are served with a simple cold dipping sauce, or with a sauce flavored with onion, ginger, and myoga (a different kind of ginger).

 This dish is particularly popular in summer when a dish of somen chilled with ice cubes is all you need to recharge, fill up, cool off, and take a break from the brutal Japanese summer heat.

 Of course, we all know these dishes, but we can’t avoid mentioning them in this guide.
 Sushi and sashimi are among the foods at the pinnacle of Japanese cuisine.

 While very famous worldwide, many fail to understand the variety of cuts and preparation that can go into preparing this food.
 Sushi chefs are regarded as artists, and most of them have to practice as apprentices for years (and at times decades) before they too can be called sushi and sashimi masters.